Stefanos-stk/Box-Stacking-Dynamic-Programming/README.txt

 I have submitted the following files:
 -README.txt: this file which explains what I have done -Solution.java: A java solution file w/comments.
--Documentation file: Explain my code a bit further, why it works, run-time, etc.
+-documentation.txt file: Explain my code a bit further, why it works, run-time, etc.

 How to run code.
 Disclaimer: You will need to be able to compile the file using jdk compiler